home-operations/gatus-sidecar/README.md

 ### 🏷️ Custom Configuration via Annotations

-You can override the default configuration by adding the annotation specified in `-annotation-config` to your Kubernetes resources:
+You can override the default configuration by adding the annotation specified in `--annotation-config` to your Kubernetes resources:

 ```yaml
 apiVersion: gateway.networking.k8s.io/v1